Rasa-healthbot/healthbot/Progess.md

   Available members: Ankit, Pragya, Akansha, Akriti

   Ankit had earlier introduced Akriti to the team.
-  Akriti gave DBSM into to Pragya and Akansha!

   Manya got all the info about it later by discussing it with the team on chat.